Coronavirus (Covid-19): What you need to know

 What should I do if I think I have coronavirus and have to self-isolate?

-NHS advice says that if you have either a high temperature or a new, continuous cough, you should self-isolate for seven days.
+NHS advice says that if you have either a high temperature, a new, continuous cough or a loss of sense of smell or taste, you should use the 111 online coronavirus service and then self-isolate for seven days.
 Anyone you live with should also self-isolate, but for 14 days.

 If you no longer have a high temperature after your period of self-isolation, you don’t need to continue self-isolating.
 If you still have a high temperature, you should continue to self-isolate until it returns to normal.
-You don’t need to continue self-isolating if you still have a cough.
-Regardless, please continue to stay home in line with the government advice listed above.
+You don’t need to continue self-isolating if you still have a cough or a loss of sense of taste or smell.
+Regardless, please continue to stay home unless it's for one of the purposes outlined in the government advice above.

 You do not need to contact 111 and should not visit a GP surgery, hospital or pharmacy.
 If you are self-isolating, please follow the below advice in line with Public Health England's recommendations: